cga-wm/advgis-echo/README.md

 # Welcome
 This is the [echo-squad's](https://github.com/orgs/cga-wm/teams/echo-squad) repository for addressing geospatial problems in Advanced GIS (Fall 2021).
+This is a good website to star in your browser.

 ### Quick Links